Aging health dynamics cross a tipping point near age 75

 \section{Acknowledgments}

-ADR thanks the Natural Sciences and Engineering Research Council of Canada (NSERC) for operating Grant RGPIN-2019-05888.
+ADR thanks the Natural Sciences and Engineering Research Council of Canada (NSERC) for operating Grant RGPIN-2025-04649.
+This work was supported in part by the Zuckerman STEM Leadership Program and the NSERC PGS-D program (GP).
 The HRS (Health and Retirement Study) is sponsored by the National Institute on Aging (grant number NIA U01AG009740) and is conducted by the University of Michigan.
 ELSA is funded by the National Institute on Aging (R01AG017644), and by UK Government Departments coordinated by the National Institute for Health and Care Research (NIHR).